 And if I’m honest it’s exhausting!

-When I first watched and started researching I will admit my initial reaction was to bury my head.
+When I first watched and started researching the environmental and ethical impacts fast fashion has, I will admit, my initial reaction was to bury my head.
 I like clothes, I like fashion, I didn’t want to stop the never ending buying cycle.
 And do you know what thoughts were running through my head?
 How would I fit in without the newest must have item?
 What was I going to talk about instead?

-So I now find myself on this journey to redefine my mindset and it’s tough.
-I’m only a few weeks in and already I can occasionally feel my resolve waining.
+So I now find myself on this journey of giving up fast fashion, redefining my mindset and it’s tough.
+I’m only a few weeks in and already I can occasionally feel my resolve waning.

 ‘No fast fashion, no fast fashion’ is the current mantra running through my head.
 Do I really NEED that pretty dress?
 Or do I want it for the instant gratification it will give me and that passing moment of pleasure I gain from wearing something new, that’s all to brief.
 A fleeting moment and then another item hanging unworn in my wardrobe.

-I’ve gone through all of my clothes and donated items that I don’t love and I won’t wear, that are cluttering it, and my life up.
-Looking at items in a different way has really opened my eyes and the possibilities in my wardrobe.
+I’ve gone through all of my clothes and donated items that I don’t love and I won’t wear, that are cluttering my wardrobe and my life.
+Looking at items in a different way has really opened my eyes to the possibilities in my wardrobe.

 But what about a new dress for Christmas?
 If I can’t reuse one of the many in my wardrobe, I will be buying vintage!

-And as for that little voice in my head telling me that I need that newest must have item to fit in.
-I’m hoping it will get quiter.
+And as for that little voice in my head telling me that I need that newest must have fast fashion item to fit in.
+I’m hoping it will get quieter.
 I’ve given it too much air time over the years and it hasn’t in any way made me any happier!